muratko357/Aid-worker-security-incidents-analysis/README.md

 1. Global Overview (1997–2024): Visualizes global trends using heatmaps and aggregated victim counts.
 2. East Mediterranean Humanitarian Corridor (2012–2024): Delivers detailed insights into provincial-level incidents using custom maps.
 ### Data Sources:

--	Primary Dataset:
+**Primary Dataset:**
-security_incidents_2024-11-22.csv, sourced from the Aid Worker Security Database, includes detailed records of incidents, victim counts, and organizational affiliations.
+_security_incidents_2024-11-22.csv_ contains detailed records of security incidents, including victim counts and organizational affiliations.
+The data is sourced from Humanitarian Outcomes' Aid Worker Security Database (aidworkersecurity.org).

--	Geographic Data:
+**Geographic Data:**
 Shapefiles for Israel, Palestine, Lebanon, and Syria were downloaded from GADM, standardized, merged, and converted into the TopoJSON format for Power BI integration.

 ### DAX Measures:
 -	Victim Count: Total victims by type.
 -	Incident Count: Total incidents by type.